GENWORTH MI CANADA INC.

 Secretary and Minutes

-The Corporate Secretary, his or her designate or any other person the Board requests shall act as secretary of Board meetings.
-Minutes of Board meetings shall be recorded and maintained by the Corporate Secretary and subsequently presented to the Board for approval.
+The Secretary of the Company, his or her designate or any other person the Board requests shall act as secretary of Board meetings.
+Minutes of Board meetings shall be recorded and maintained by the Secretary and subsequently presented to the Board for approval.

 Meetings Without Management